tomasoak/tomasoak.github.io_oold/README.md

   <h2>Howdy!</h2>
     <br/>

-Data Analytics Engineer with <strong>6+ years</strong> of experience in data-related positions.
+Data Analytics Engineer with <strong>6+ years</strong> of experience in creating actionable insights and promoting data-informed decision-making.
 I am curious, open to new challenges, and passionate to learn and experiment with new technologies.
 <br>
 <br>
 Currently, I am pursuing a Specialization in Data Engineering & Big Data.